Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

 * PHP Version: Currently there is only one PHP interpreter version installed on the RED Brick.
-* Start Mode: The start modes **Script File**, **Command** and **Web Interface** are available as start mode.
+* Start Mode: The start modes **Script File**, **Command** and **Web Interface** are available as start mode:

   * Start Mode *Script File*: Specify the script file that should be executed by the PHP interpreter.